Texas DWI Legal Costs

 Key Takeaways

-• DWI conviction costs including fines, surcharges, license suspension, insurance increases, and employment impacts typically exceed $15,000-$20,000 over three years, making attorney investment financially prudent.
+- DWI conviction costs including fines, surcharges, license suspension, insurance increases, and employment impacts typically exceed $15,000-$20,000 over three years, DWI convictions can involve fines, license consequences, insurance impacts, and long-term record considerations..